kaefe64/Arduino_uSDX_Pico_FFT_Proj/README.md

 ### Jun10 2022
 - AGC uncommented and adapted to work.<br>
-	 The AGC is only used at the output audio, not for waterfall.
+	 The AGC is only used at the output audio, not for Waterfall.
 - A visual scope was implemented to allow visualization of some internal variables.<br>
 	 The variables plotted are:<br>
 	 - I, Q and MIC = ADC inputs<br>